IaC State Management: Remote Backends and Team Collaboration

 Consul is an option for teams already running Consul.
 It provides state locking through Consul’s distributed locking mechanism.

 For most teams, S3 with DynamoDB locking hits the sweet spot of simplicity, cost, and capability.
-Terraform Cloud adds convenience but introduces another vendor dependency.
+Terraform Cloud adds convenience but introduces another vendor dependency to manage.

 State Locking and Concurrency